mayconfmelo/min-resume/template/main.typ

 = Qualification

-- A Really Usefull Course.
+- A Really Useful Course.
 Educational Institution.
 Year or Validity.
 - A Very Professional Qualification.
 Educational Institution.
 Year or Validity.
-- A Less Usefull Certification.
+- A Less Useful Certification.
 Educational Institution.
 Year or Validity.

 = Skills